nisargpatel7042lva/KZTE_Splits/DEVELOPMENT_STATUS.md

 ### Testing Environment
 - Use Solana Devnet for development
 - OTP codes logged to console in dev mode
-- No AWS credentials needed for local development
+- No Twilio credentials needed for local development (OTP logged to console)

 ---